marralser/lms-dos/README.md

 The goal is to provide useful access to a modern LMS installation from machines ranging from early IBM PC compatibles upwards, without requiring HTTPS, a graphical environment, or a modern operating system.

-## Screenshot

-A screenshot will be added here.

 ## Requirements